 The authors of the report go on to suggest that these characteristics of digital commons should be leveraged to strengthen Europe’s digital sovereignty:

 […] digital commons offer a unique opportunity to support European digital sovereignty.
 By building upon collective intelligence and networking to contribute knowledge, digital commons challenge the enclosure strategies pursued by some governments and major digital services providers.
 Additionally, they constitute a significant lever for setting up multilateral governance – in the sense of mutual and mutually accepted constraint – of our data and the tools that use them, and for recovering a share of digital strategic autonomy.

-Here the report also highlights the fact that in order to thrive, “digital commons not only need support during the creation of resources, but also for their continued maintenance”.
+Here the report also highlights the fact that in order to thrive, “digital commons not only need support during the creation of resources but also for their continued maintenance.”
 This insight should be an important consideration in the design of the proposed flagship initiative.
-To address the structural needs of digital commons, the working team suggests that the EU and Member State governments need to reevaluate the rules framing public funding and public procurement with an eye of “building sustainable, long-term financial, human and legal contributions”.
+To address the structural needs of digital commons, the working team suggests that the EU and Member State governments need to reevaluate the rules framing public funding and public procurement with an eye on “building sustainable, long-term financial, human and legal contributions.”

 Based on this observation, the working team makes four proposals for strengthening the digital commons in Europe: